brentschriver/brentschriver/README.md

 - 👋 Hi, I’m @brentschriver
 - 👀 I’m interested in creating things.
-- 🌱 I’m currently learning regression modeling.
+- 🌱 I’m currently learning computer vision with Python.
-- 💞️ I’m looking to learn more about Seaborn
+- 💞️ I’m looking to learn more about TensorFlow
 - 📫 How to reach me brent.schriver@gmail.com

 <!---